Donella365/09-azure-update-manager/README.md

 Unpatched servers are one of the most common root causes of security incidents.
 Knowing which machines are missing which patches, enforcing a consistent patch schedule, and producing proof of compliance is a core responsibility for any team running Windows infrastructure.

 Azure Update Manager is the cloud-native answer to this.
-It works without an agent on Azure VMs, integrates with Azure Policy for automatic enrollment, tracks a compliance record per machine, and supports both scheduled and on-demand patching.
+It works without requiring the Azure Monitor Agent and integrates directly with Azure VMs through the Azure VM Agent.

 This lab builds the patch management workflow: infrastructure, policy-based assessment, a scheduled maintenance window, on-demand assessment, patch installation, and compliance reporting.